-Gondwana Game Reserve – Big 5 luxury safari near Cape Town
+Gondwana Game Reserve – Big Five safari near Cape Town

 There are various types of luxurious accommodations at Gondwana Game Reserve, ranging from large, open-plan suites (modelled after traditional Khoi-San dwellings) at Kwena Lodge to 3/4-bedroom bush villas for families or groups.
 I stayed at one of the Kwena Lodge suites.
 These suites, with their thatched-dome roofs, have a spacious interior and a terrace offering panoramic views.
 One feature of the suite I absolutely loved was the skylight, which made for terrific star-gazing right from my bed!